mikenewbuild/mikefallows/posts/installing-perch-runway-via-composer.md

       }
     }

-In the `repositories` I've defined the location of my private repo on Github, and in `extra` I define the package that should be "installed" and the directory the package can be installed.
-It's possible to define multiple packages and locations, which is useful for applying the same technique to  eg. Perch Apps.
+In the `repositories` section I've defined the location of my private repo on Github, and in `extra` I define the package that should be "installed" and the directory where the package should be installed.

+It's possible to define multiple packages and locations, which is useful for applying the same technique to eg. [Perch Add Ons](https://addons.perchcms.com/).

+### One last thing

-I also needed to set up a [Personal Access Token](https://github.com/settings/tokens) in Github to grant access to the private repository, this can be done with either an SSH key or by adding an `auth.json` file to the root of the project with the generated token:
+Because I don't want to make the Perch core files public I also needed to set up a [Personal Access Token](https://github.com/settings/tokens) in Github to grant access to the private repository.
+This can be done with either an SSH key or by adding an `auth.json` file to the root of the project with the generated token:

     {
         "github-oauth": {